 2– Put higher wattage light bulbs near your front door to make your entrance clearly visible.

-3– Keep your front entrance is a good state.
-Fix broken doorbell and make sure your door opens easily.
+3– Keep your front entrance in a good state.
+Fix broken doorbells and make sure your door opens easily.

 4– Put out a welcome mat.
 This simple gesture will make your front door feel more welcoming for guests, but also for ch’i to enter.